| ABOUT PERTH

 The canal was not much of a success for vessel navigation, but large amounts of squared timber were barged down the Tay, on their way to market in Montreal.
 Tolls on the Tay were not enough to keep up the maintenance and the canal was allowed to deteriorate.
 In 1865 several of the locks were destroyed by logs, and the canal was shut down.

 With navigation between Perth and the Rideau shut down, the residents petitioned the local member of Parliament, John G. Haggart.
 Haggart was a long time member of Parliament for South Lanark, and would eventually become the Minister of Railways and Canals from 1892 to 1896.
+He also had some family history with canals, his father worked as a stonemason during the building of the first Welland Canal and he was the contractor who built the lock and weir at Chaffeys Lock on the Rideau Canal.

 Presumably Haggart had some influence in launching an investigation of Tay Canal improvements in 1881.
 The existing canal works had been taken over from the Tay Navigation Company by the Federal government, allowing the government to do whatever work it wanted in making improvements.
 Two routes were proposed, one following the existing route of the Tay, and a second involving a canal cut through a swampy section to Beveridge Bay.